Shalsh23/VocabBuilder/docs/roadmap.md

 ## Contributing

-VocabBuilder is open to contributions!
+WordOtter is open to contributions!
 Areas where help is particularly welcome:

 - Adding new data source integrations
 - Improving word extraction accuracy